It’s the little things that count

-A simple cliché we’ve all heard from parents and grandparents, over and over again.
+A simple cliché we’ve all heard over and over again.
 It’s so familiar.
 Teenagers still roll their eyes after hearing it on the back of, “no, we can’t go shopping to get that brand new tech gadget, just be happy playing in the backyard.”

 The thing is, it’s no small thing to have a backyard, depending on which country, city or town you were born in.
-It’s no small thing to have a house, or loving parents or even the ability to whinge about not having the new iPad.
+It’s no small thing to have a house, or loving parents or even the ability to whine about not having the new iPhone.

 Whatever we’re born in to, we tend to become used to and blinded by.
-For many children a backyard is boring compared to a new computer game.
-You can’t brag about a backyard to your friends, everyone has one, right?
-But, imagine what a safe, grassy, insect filled backyard would be like for a child in a war-torn country, living in a bullet-ridden, cement bomb shelter?
+For many children, a backyard is boring compared to a new computer game.
+You can’t brag about a backyard to your friends, as everyone has one, right?
+But, imagine what a safe, grassy, insect-filled backyard would be like for a child in a war-torn country, living in a bullet-ridden bomb shelter?

 We allow children to become pre-programmed by our own lack of awareness.
-We all come into the world knowing there is magic in everything.
-Lo and behold, 5 years down the track, we think magic is only in what Toby from next door has.
-Adults complain about the ungrateful attitudes of children – but children didn’t teach themselves to be ungrateful…did they?
+We all come into the world knowing there is magic in everything and that it’s the little things that count.
+Five or so years down the track, we think magic is only in what Toby from next door has because we don’t have it.
+Adults complain about the ungrateful attitudes of children, but children didn’t teach themselves to be ungrateful, did they?

-Your intellect (what you’ve been taught by your society) and chosen perception automatically advises you if an experience or an object is small or big in the eyes of the world, usually before intelligence kicks in.
+Your intellect, or what you’ve been taught by your society, along with your chosen perception, automatically tells you if an experience or an object is small or big in the eyes of the world.
 There’s a vast difference between intellect and intelligence.
-Intellect is what our minds are clogged with during years spent in school – it’s information repetitively drummed into our heads, until we can repeat it without thought.
+Intellect is what our minds are clogged with during years spent in school.
+It’s information repetitively drummed into our heads until we can repeat it without thought.

-Back to, ‘it’s the little things in life’, cliché.
-It’s the intellect, without intelligence, that encourages the ego to lash out and disregard perceived little things in favour of big things.
-For example, you’re going on a holiday.
+It’s the intellect, without intelligence, that encourages the ego to lash out and disregard the little things in favour of big things.
+For example, let’s say you’re going on a holiday.
 Fantastic.
-It’s in 2 weeks.
+It’s in two weeks.
 In the meantime, everything else seems small, in comparison to the big holiday.
-So… you automatically hate work every morning, sunny skies just make you wish the time would hurry up, happy people are irritating and everything gets chaotic simply because all you want to do is go on a holiday.
+So, you automatically resent work, sunny skies make you wish time would hurry up, happy people are irritating and everything is a drama simply because all you want to do is go on a holiday.

 You’ve just wasted two weeks worth of opportunities for happiness in the little things, waiting around for your big thing.